cinnData/PythonBootcamp/[PY-08] Querying data in Pandas.md

 ## Homework

-Use the `groupby` approach to extract the pivot tables of inputs 15 and 16.
+1. Use the `groupby` approach to extract the pivot tables of inputs 15 and 16.

+2. A controversial issue about Airbnb is that, in spite of starting as a peer-to-peer platform, it has evolved to one where some hosts can manage many listings, sometimes whole buildings.
+They could be so affecting the way the natives' life.
+Do you find many hosts in this situation in Barcelona?